mintty/mintty/wiki/Tips.md

-desktop and start menu shortcuts, command line launch scripts, and optional Windows Explorer integration, install [wsltty](https://github.com/mintty/wsltty), using either the wsltty installer, a Chocolatey package, or a Windows Appx package.
+desktop and start menu shortcuts, command line launch scripts, and optional Windows Explorer integration, install [wsltty](https://github.com/mintty/wsltty), using various installation options listed there.

-### Manual setup of WSL terminal ###
+### Manual setup of a WSL launcher / bridge gateway ###

 To help reproduce the installation manually, for users of cygwin or msys2:
 * Download from the https://github.com/Biswa96/wslbridge2 repository
 * Install package dependencies `make`, `g++`, `linux-headers` in WSL
-* Build the wslbridge2 gateways with
+* Build the wslbridge2 client and server gateways with
   * `make RELEASE=1` for the frontends (e.g. from cygwin)
   * `wsl make RELEASE=1` or `wsl -d` _distro_ `make RELEASE=1` for the backends
 * From subdirectory `bin`, install the gateway tools `wslbridge2.exe` and `wslbridge2-backend` into your `/bin` directory